-7 Architectural Concepts
+5 Architectural Concepts

-7.1 iSCSI PDU types
+5.1 iSCSI PDU types

 This section defines the iSCSI PDU classification terminology, as defined and used in this document.
-Out of the set of legal iSCSI PDUs defined in [RFC3720], as we will see in section 7.1.1, the iSCSI layer does not request a SCSI Data-Out PDU carrying solicited data for transmission across the Datamover Interface per this architecture.
-For this reason, the SCSI Data-Out PDU carrying solicited data is excluded in the iSCSI PDU classification we introduce in this section.
+Out of the set of legal iSCSI PDUs defined in [RFC3720], as we will see in section 5.1.1, the iSCSI layer does not request a SCSI Data-Out PDU carrying solicited data for transmission across the Datamover Interface per this architecture.
+For this reason, the SCSI Data-Out PDU carrying solicited data is excluded in the iSCSI PDU classification we introduce in this section (for SCSI Data-Out PDUs for unsolicited Data, see section 5.1.2).
 The rest of the legal iSCSI PDUs that may be exchanged across the Datamover Interface are defined to consist of two classes: